-The quality of education provided by schools, colleges, and universities in the US are among the highest in the world.
-It, thus, goes without saying that degrees from the US are valued all over the world.
+Millions of people every year choose to study in the USA.
+The quality of education provided by schools, colleges, and universities in the USA are among the highest in the world.
+Foreign students are attracted by high academic excellence, demanded programs and employment prospects.

 Global Education and Long-Term Career Prospects